The Ultimate Guide to SLI/SLO

 This is Hasegawa @rarirureluis from the Service Reliability Group (SRG) of the Media Headquarters.

-This article introduces some limited internal documentation that explains the steps to take when joining a team as an SRE to implement SLIs/SLOs within the team, using specific materials and templates.
+This article introduces some limited information from an internal document that explains the steps to take when joining a team as an SRE to establish SLI/SLO within the team, using specific materials and templates.

 I hope this helps in some way.